Uvacoder/woodwork-projects/plans/genshelves/README.md

 vertical supports etc.

 Note that these plans include some backing boards, ie. not all of the "cubbies" are open to the back wall.
-Most similar builds I see online do not include such backers, but I think including a few of them is very important  -- particularly if you place something heavy on top like a TV or intend for people to sit on it -- as it provides stability against sideway shear forces.
+I am somewhat alarmed that most similar builds I see online do not include such backers.
+I think including a few of them is very important  -- particularly if you place something heavy on top like a TV or intend for people to sit on it -- as it provides stability against sideway shear forces.
 As designed here, these shelves not only look good, but they are also extremely sturdy.

 ![](genshelves.png "genshelves")